-Twigs: Reddish-brown to grayish-brown; young twigs often gray and fuzzy; end bud is 1⁄4 inch long, clustered, dark reddish-brown, pointed, fuzzy
+Twigs: Reddish brown to gray-brown; young twigs often gray and fuzzy; end buds 1⁄4 inch long, clustered, dark reddish brown, pointed, fuzzy

 Values and Uses: The wood is heavy, hard, strong and coarse-grained.
 It is used for construction lumber, veneers and furniture.
 The small acorns are eaten by many species of wildlife, including songbirds.
 This tree is commonly planted for shade in the landscape.